alessiainf/Exploring-RPG-game/README.md

 ## Acknowledgments
 Special thanks to **Quaternius** for making all 3D models freely available on [Poly Pizza](https://poly.pizza/u/Quaternius).
 All the assets used in this project come from his incredible collection.

-## Notes

-This game is currently under development.